Pokhran: Pokhran Test Range

 The Pokhran Test Range (PTR) is a key component of India's nuclear programme which is located outside the Pokaran Municipal Board jurisdiction and is controlled by the Indian Army.
 The army base is located 26 km north-west of Pokhran town and 4 km north of Khetolai village.

-The army base was built by the Indian Army Corps of Engineers and is under the control of Indian Army.
+The army base was built by the Indian Army Corps of Engineers and is under the control of the Indian Army.
 It was built sometime before May 1974, when, following authorization given to the Bhabha Atomic Research Centre by then-Prime Minister Indira Gandhi, it hosted the detonation of India's first nuclear device.

 Nuclear testings

 The Ministry of External Affairs designated the test "Pokhran-I", but it is also known as "Smiling Buddha".
 It was India's first successful nuclear bomb test on 18 May 1974.
-The bomb was detonated on the army base Pokhran Test Range (PTR), in Rajasthan, by the Indian Army under the supervision of several key Indian generals.
+The bomb was detonated on the PTR by the Indian Army under the supervision of several key generals.

-On 11 and 13 May 1998, twenty-four years after Pokhran-I, the Indian Defence Research and Development Organisation (DRDO) and Atomic Energy Commission (AEC) conducted five further nuclear tests, dubbed "Pokhran-II", at the Pokhran range.
+On 11 and 13 May 1998, the Indian Defence Research and Development Organisation (DRDO) and Atomic Energy Commission (AEC) conducted five further nuclear tests, dubbed "Pokhran-II", at the Pokhran range.
 Four AEC devices and, under the codename Shakti, a thermonuclear device were tested.